MihailKovachev/Mathematik/Analysis/Folgen/Grenzwerte/Grenzwerte rekursiver Folgen.md

   - "[[Konvergenz/Konvergenz|Konvergenz]]"
 ---

-> [!TODO] Algorithmus: Bestimmen des Grenzwertes einer rekursiven Folge
+> [!ALGORITHM] Algorithmus: Bestimmen des Grenzwertes einer rekursiven Folge
 > Sei $(a_n)_{n\in\mathbb{N}}$ eine reelle, rekursiv definierte Folge, z.
 B.
 > $$a_1 = a, a_2 = a', a_{n+1} = \mu a_n - \lambda a_{n-1}^2$$
 >